Rhodium(II) acetate: Preparation

-Chemical properties
+Reactions

 The dimer binds a number of classical Lewis bases to form 2:1 adducts:

 Its Lewis acidity is eclipsed by the enhanced reactivity of rhodium(II) trifluoroacetate, which even binds arenes and alkenes.

 The acetate group can be replaced by other carboxylates of strong acids.
 The yields are nearly quantitative.

 Like almost all rhodium complexes, rhodium(II) acetate catalyzes many reactions such as hydrogenation and hydrosilylation.
 No evidence exists for mechanisms and the behavior has not motivated further work.
 The important observation that rhodium(II) acetate catalyzes reactions of diazo compounds has led to considerable research, but mostly focused on the trifluoroacetate or chiral derivatives.